iron3oxide/flet-mvp-utils/README.md

-e.g. because a user put "old" into the age TextField instead of a number, our DataSource will now catch this error, wrap its message in an `ErrorMessage` object and assign it to the age field.
+e.g. because a user put "old" into the age TextField instead of a number, our DataSource will now catch this error, wrap its message in an `ErrorMessage` object and assign it to the age field of a new model that contains all changes, both the valid inputs and the error mesages.
 Multiple errors at once are no problem at all, each ErrorMessage will be assigned to the field that caused it.